 6. SHORTER KIDS'N'TEENS SECTION

 This section accepts every genre of short films dedicated to kids from ages 6 to 15 years old.
-All submitted works must not exceed 15 minutes in terms of length (titles included) and must have been produced after January, 2018.
-The Audience Award will be assigned by a jury of 101 children.
+All submitted works must not exceed 15 minutes in terms of length (titles included) and must have been produced after January, 2019.
+The Audience Award will be assigned by two juries of children (aged 6 to 10 years old for the Kids, 11 to 15 for the Teens).

 8. MATERIALS REQUIRED FOR THE APPLICATION